membraneframework/membrane_tutorials/videoroom/5_ImplementingClientsApplication.md

 ## Let's implement the client's endpoint!
- We will put whole logic into `assets/src/room.ts`.
-Methods aimed to change user's interface are already in `assets/src/room_ui.ts` and we will use them along the room's logic implementation.
-So first, let's import all necessary dependencies concerning UI to our newly created file:
+We will put the whole logic into `assets/src/room.ts`.
+Methods responsible for handling UI are already in `assets/src/room_ui.ts`, let's import them:
  ```ts
  import {
     addVideoElement,